---

 Without going too much in details, to evaluate Promises all we did was move the

-method of the promise to arguments of a function.
+callbacks from the `then` method of the promise to the arguments of a function.

-Here, if we detect that there are more than one then
+Here, if we detect that there are more than one `then` calls, then the second

 returns.
 This can go multiple levels based on the chaining.

-In order words we go back to adding "callbacks".
+In other words, we go back to adding "callbacks".